 I’ve been spending a fair bit of time with personas recently, and it reminded me why they get such mixed reactions.
 Some people love them, some think they’re a waste of time.
-Honestly, both camps are right — it just depends on how they’re done.
+Both camps are right.
+It depends entirely on how they’re done.

-When they’re helpful, personas cut through the noise and help teams design with real users in mind.
-When they’re not, they turn into glossy posters that never get mentioned again.
-Here’s where I think the difference lies.
+When they work, personas cut through noise and help teams design with real users in mind.
+When they don’t, they turn into glossy posters that never get mentioned again.
+The difference is simple: evidence, depth, and relevance.

 Why Personas Still Help